India: Types of Company

 Nature of a Liaison Office

+The establishment of a liaison office is governed by the Foreign Exchange Management Act (2004).
 Companies without a significant profits record and/or a reasonable amount of capital may find it hard to get permission for a liaison office.

 Formation of a Liaison Office